 Compassionate People Make Time to Connect

 In their 2010 book, Born for Love: Why Empathy Is Essential—and Endangered, American psychiatrist Bruce D. Perry and journalist Maia Szalavitz suggest our culture faces a crisis of disconnection.
 Between 1985 and 2004, they report, the proportion of people who claimed they had no confidants at all jumped from 10 to 24.6 per cent, while 80 per cent of respondents said they’d only confide in family members.

 According to Mary Gordon, the founder and president of the Canadian not-for-profit group Roots of Empathy, the pace of modern life is partly to blame for waning levels of consideration.
 We may be in touch with our friends through quick texts and emails, she says, but “face to face, someone can smile at you, touch your arm, give you a hug or have a laugh with you—all things that release endorphins.”
 With fewer in-person interactions, it’s hard to decipher what might be going on in the hearts and minds of those around us, knowledge that informs our behaviour toward one another.

 To remedy this, make your social life a priority, says Gordon.
 She recommends going for lunch with a friend or colleague instead of eating at your desk.
 At the Roots of Empathy office, co-workers walk the stairs together for exercise, and from time to time, the group organizes staff bowling trips in an effort to strengthen collegial connections.
 If your weekends are too full of family obligations to contemplate a dinner party, she suggests doing something simple, like grocery shopping with a friend and grabbing a coffee afterwards.

-So try embarking on that rainforest tour you’ve always contemplated.
-Not only will it feed your yen for adventure, but it may ultimately wind up strengthening your sense of compassion.
+So try embarking on that great Canadian road trip you’ve always contemplated.
+Not only will it feed your yen for adventure, but it may ultimately wind up teaching you how to be a more compassionate person.